huit/cloud-boot-camp-keys/README.md

 cloud-boot-camp-keys
 ====================

-Public SSH Keys for the cloud boot camp activities
+Public SSH Keys for the cloud boot camp activities.

+Add your Public SSH key to this file.